copper-project/copper-rs/README.md

 * **Fast Structured Logging**: Interns and indexes logging strings at compile time, avoiding runtime string construction and ensuring high-speed textual logging.

 ### You don't have a real robot yet?
-Try it in a virtual environments!
+Try it in a virtual environment!

 [![Copper in virtual action](https://img.youtube.com/vi/kC6sGRZUxLE/maxresdefault.jpg)](https://youtu.be/kC6sGRZUxLE)